zigmhount/pdlooper/README.md

 ![](screenshots/matrix_thumb.png)

 ## Current issues
-- Still some audio glitches
+- There might still be some audio glitches
-- Quite a few unexpected behaviours of the UI
+- A few unexpected behaviours of the UI

 ## Planned features
 - More looping